Nelson Martinez (soccer)

-Nelson Martinez (born March 3, 2001) is an American soccer player who plays as a defender who currently plays for Loudoun United in USL Championship.
+Nelson Martinez (born March 3, 2001) is an American professional soccer player who plays as a defender who currently plays for Carolina Core FC in MLS Next Pro.

 Career

 Loudoun United

 Martinez made his professional debut on June 5, 2019, in a 3–2 win against Swope Park Rangers.
 He signed his first professional contract with Loudoun United on June 26, 2020, for the remainder of the 2020 season.

 North Carolina FC

 In March 2021, Martinez joined North Carolina FC of USL League One.

 Personal life

 Martinez is a dual national of the United States and El Salvador.